Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 Energy Audit Solutions

-The highly skilled Strategic Energy Systems (SES) engineering team specializes in assessing the needs and benefits of various technology options for either new or existing construction.
+The Strategic Energy Systems (SES) engineering team specializes in assessing the needs and benefits of various technology options for either new or existing construction.
 SES designs systems to obtain any level of LEED certification or efficiency desired through the application of detailed energy audits.
 SES has decades of collaborative experience developing projects using clean, sustainable and renewable energy production technologies for commercial, industrial and residential applications.
-These comprehensive audits are comprised of several elements.

 Site Inspection

-We conduct a thorough inspection of the building envelope, walls, ceilings, windows and doorways to assess the thermal, ventilation and moisture characteristics of the structure.
-We can inspect building systems, mechanical components, electrical devices, and plumbing for efficiency, wear and performance.
+We conduct a thorough inspection of the building envelop, walls, ceilings, windows and doorways to assess the thermal, ventilation and moisture characteristics of the structure.
+We inspect building systems, mechanical components, electrical devices, and plumbing for efficiency, wear and performance.
+Detailed facilities inspections can include infrared surveying of exterior surfaces (heat loss), vacuum tests on doors and windows to measure infiltration, utilization of DOE-II/eQUEST modeling and human usage studies.

 Current Usage